-At least sophomore standing (Honors students are eligible as second-semester freshmen).

-A cumulative grade point average (CGPA) of 2.50 or higher.
-Approval from the course instructor, Department Chair, the Academic Dean/VPAA, and the University Registrar on the Directed Study Agreement form.

-Directed studies may not be taken to replace a "D" or "F" grade for a course in the regular curriculum.
+- A completed Directed Research Agreement form with a syllabus. - At least sophomore standing (Honors students are eligible as second-semester freshmen). - A cumulative grade point average (CGPA) of 2.50 or higher. - Approval from the course instructor, Department Chair, the Academic Dean/VPAA, and the University Registrar on the Directed Research Study Agreement form. - Directed research may not be taken to replace a "D" or "F" grade for a course in the regular curriculum. - Directed research may not be used to replace a required degree or core curriculum course. - The student and university must be able to provide all necessary resources to complete the directed research prior to approval. - If the research involves human or animal subjects, student(s) must contact the Institutional Review Board (IRB) and/or the Institutional Care and Use of Animals Committee to ensure the research project meets all ethical standards.

-No more than two courses of directed study may be applied to meeting the degree requirements.
+No more than two (2) courses of directed research may be applied to meeting the degree requirements.
 Exceptions may be granted by special request for students with the Academic Dean/VPAA's and the University Registrar's approval.
 Registration after the published registration dates is not permitted.